betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 sources<sup>[3],[4],[5]</sup> suggest various *strains* of Coronaviruses<sup>[8]</sup> can remain active in the air for hours or on different *surfaces* for days.
 A pre-publication study specifically of SARS-CoV-2<sup>[4]</sup>
-concludes it remains active on metal or plastic for about 12 hours.
+concludes it remains viable on cardboard for up to 24 hours and on plastic or stainless steel for up to 72 hours.

 What surfaces do we need to consider cleaning?
 What cleaning solutions work?
 How often should we be cleaning?